solliancenet/dp-203-v2/labs/08/README.md

     ![The new query and chart view are displayed.](media/campaign-analytics-query-results-chart.png "Chart view")

-### Create Mapping Data Flow for top product purchases
+### Exercise 3: Create Mapping Data Flow for top product purchases

 Tailwind Traders needs to combine top product purchases imported as JSON files from their eCommerce system with user preferred products from profile data stored as JSON documents in Azure Cosmos DB.
 They want to store the combined data in a dedicated SQL pool as well as their data lake for further analysis and reporting.